Kurento/kurento/source/Architecture.rst

    non-expert developers to create complex and interoperable multimedia applications.

--  **Open API**: a REST-like API based on JSON RPC 2.0 opening the Stream Oriented GE capabilities through a standard HTTP network connection.
+-  **Open API**: The :doc:`Open_API_Specification` is a REST-like API based on JSON RPC 2.0 opening Kurento capabilities through a standard HTTP network connection.

 -  **Open Thrift API**: a network API exposing the Stream Oriented GE capabilities through Thrift RPCs.
 This API makes simple the creation